Berg0162/S3-Switch/README.md

 <br clear="left">

 >[!WARNING]
->The components use a 220 alternating voltage which can be potentially dangerous!
+>Some components are connected to 220 Volt AC mains, you really need to know what you are doing since this can be potentially dangerous!

 <img src="https://github.com/Berg0162/s3-switch/blob/main/images/113236.jpg" width="620" height="440" ALIGN="left" alt="S3-Switch"></br>
 <br clear="left">